clickpew/lets-play-hacking/tommy-boy_1.md

 ```
 ^ *YARP*

-Ok, this looks like it'll be a job for `hydra`.
-Time to get that set up.
-As a reminder, the FTP server cycles twice per hour: up for 15 minutes, and down for 15.
+Normally it'd be a job for `hydra`, but since the FTP server cycles twice per hour (up for 15 minutes, and down for 15), that sounds very very annoying.

 `~# hydra -l nickburns -P /usr/share/wordlists/rockyou.txt ftp://192.168.xx.xx:65534`

+Easy to guess, huh?
+I tried a few, and, it ends up being `nickburns`.
+That sounds about right.